evanx/jsbin/hydratePromises/readme.md

          }
       });
 ```
-where in the above example, we retry `popularArticles` after a 5 delay.
+where in the above example, we retry `popularArticles` after a 5 second delay.

 <hr>